Ontario Use Of Force Training

 All of the above for a one-time payment:

-• Persons looking to get Basic Passive Handcuffing and Use of Force certification
+• Persons looking to get Academic Cooperative Handcuffing and Use of Force certification

 • Anyone working or seeking employment in any kind of law enforcement will benefit from this training